eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 See [topic 12](#a2312-topic-12---attestation-rulebooks).

-#### A.2.3.33 Topic 33 - EUDI Wallet backup and restore
+#### A.2.3.33 Topic 33 - Wallet Unit backup and restore

 *Short description*

-The relevant scenario for the backup and restore functionality, is when the User can no longer access the data, the electronic attestations of attributes and the configurations, that were stored on the mobile device on which the EUDI Wallet was installed, including its accessories.
+The relevant scenario for the backup and restore functionality, is when the User can no longer access the data, the electronic attestations of attributes and the configurations, that were stored on the mobile device on which the Wallet Unit was installed, including its accessories.
 The situations may include the mobile device has either been lost, stolen, broken or hacked (e.g., a result of unauthorized access to the device) or it malfunctions.

-The topic deals with situations when a User replaces an existing installation of an EUDI Wallet Solution with a new installation of the same Wallet Solution, when setting up a new mobile device, or after a factory reset of the same device.
+The topic deals with situations when a User replaces an existing installation of an Wallet Solution with a new installation of the same Wallet Solution, when setting up a new mobile device, or after a factory reset of the same device.